paulusminus/json/README.md

 ![`build-badge`]
 [![`mit-badge`]](https://opensource.org/licenses/MIT)

-Library crate that publishes a Json trait that can be used to serialize to or deserialize from json.
+Library crate that publishes a Json trait that is used to serialize to or deserialize from json.

 ## Example